 Several clinical trials have been conducted to determine the safety of such treatment interruptions, in which the decision to stop and restart therapy is determined using CD4-cell counts.
 In the Strategies for Management of Antiretroviral Therapy (SMART) study, people with CD4 cell counts above 350 were enrolled and randomized to one of two groups: a continuous treatment group that did not stop HIV treatment, or a treatment interruption group that stopped treatment when the CD4 count rose above 350, restarted when the CD4 count dropped below 250, stopped again when it rose above 350, and so on.

 The study was supposed to continue for approximately nine years, but was stopped after 14 months due to worrisome results.
 Early data indicated that individuals in the treatment interruption group had an increased risk of disease progression and death, compared to individuals in the continuous treatment group.
 The SMART researchers were hoping that patients in the treatment interruption group would experience fewer complications that can be caused by HIV treatment, such as heart attacks, stroke, coronary artery disease, kidney problems, and liver damage.
 But they actually found more complications in the treatment interruption group.

 Similar studies produced conflicting results.
-For example, in the STACCATO trial, people doing STIs who restarted treatment at a higher T4 count – 350, compared to SMART's 250 – were no more likely to die or experience an AIDS-related complication, compared to those who remained on continuous therapy.
+For example, in the STACCATO trial, people doing STIs who restarted treatment at a higher T4 count – 350, compared to SMART’s 250 – were no more likely to die or experience an AIDS-related complication, compared to those who remained on continuous therapy.
 But another study, the TRIVACAN study, mirrored the results of SMART.
-It, too, used a CD4 count of 250 to restart patients on treatment.
+It also used a CD4 count of 250 to restart patients on treatment.